jsandler18/jsandler18.github.io/_tutorial/dev-env.md

 have mysterious errors that the tutorial does not mention, you are left stuck before you even begin.
 Here I am going to describe the steps that I went through to get my dev environment set up.
 I am, however, going to assume that you are working in a linux environment.

+This tutorial assumes that you have a working knowledge of the C programming language, as well as a basic understanding of the different parts of a computer (CPU, GPU, RAM, etc.).
+It does not assume any prior knowledge about operating system design or concepts.
+These will all be explained as we go.

 # The Compiler

 Most likely, your computer is running on an Intel or AMD processor that uses the x86_64 architecture.
 The raspberry pi processor, however, uses the ARM architecture.